Whoaa512/starred/README.md

 - [collabora/WhisperFusion](https://github.com/collabora/WhisperFusion) - WhisperFusion builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.
 - [vanna-ai/vanna](https://github.com/vanna-ai/vanna) - 🤖 Chat with your SQL database 📊.
 Accurate Text-to-SQL Generation via LLMs using RAG 🔄.
 - [Sjlver/psst](https://github.com/Sjlver/psst) - Paper-based Secret Sharing Technique
-- [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly reproducible Python.
-Deploy as scripts, pipelines, endpoints, and apps.
-All fr
+- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
+All in a modern, AI-native editor.
 - [software-2/nanoleaf](https://github.com/software-2/nanoleaf) - A python interface for Nanoleaf Aurora lighting
 - [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating
 - [DropbaseHQ/dropbase](https://github.com/DropbaseHQ/dropbase) - Dropbase helps developers build and prototype web apps faster with AI.
 Dropbase is local-first and self hosted.